vatesfr/xen-orchestra/docs/docs/sdn_controller.md

 #### Running from sources

 If you have auto-updates from master, you likely already are in a case similar to people using the `latest` channel and already have the updated certificate generation.

 1. You need to find where your xo-server's data folder lives.
-2. Move or remove your certificates
+2. Move or remove your certificates.
 3. Restart xo-server.

-If for any reason you’re pinning xen-orchestra to a specific release, you can use the `regenerate-certs.sh` as an insipration, but be sure to adjust it to your installation (xo-server’s data folder, permission…).
+If for any reason you’re pinning xen-orchestra to a specific release, you can use the `regenerate-certs.sh` as an insipration.
+However, be sure to adjust it to your installation (xo-server’s data folder, permission…).
 Then, you can restart `xo-server` with your distribution service manager.